AquaHarmonia-AQoS/aq-os/docs/DOC-18_MYTH_METAPHOR_MAP.md

 7. When Metaphor Must Stop

+If a metaphor resolves disagreement without introducing testable structure, it is being misused and must be stopped.

 Metaphor use must cease when:

-Decisions are pending
+- Decisions are pending

-Safety is in question
+- Safety is in question

-Disagreement arises
+- Disagreement arises

-Promotion is considered
+- Promotion is considered

 At these points, return to Dr. Q or Guardian language.